Tossed Horseferry Road and Fleet Services Welcome Break

 Fleet Services reopened in September 2018 and Tossed continues to attract motorists with a penchant for healthy eating.

-“It was an absolute pleasure to provide the HVAC design and installation for Tossed Horseferry Road and the electrical installation for Tossed at Fleet Services,” explains Gary Piper, Synecore’s Mechanical Director.
+“It was an absolute pleasure to provide the restaurant HVAC design and installation for Tossed Horseferry Road and the electrical installation for Tossed at Fleet Services,” explains Gary Piper, Synecore’s Mechanical Director.

 “While these were two very challenging projects, we were able to deliver both installations on time and on budget.